benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 summary: A project plan for my CECS Reimagine Fellowship
 ---

-*Note to readers:* this is what I intend to do if awarded a **Reimagine Fellowship**.
+*Note to readers:* this is the project plan for my **Reimagine Fellowship**.
 If you're just here for the short version, see the [elevator pitch](#elevator-pitch).
-You could also read some of the [background to this proposal]({{site.baseurl}}{% link _posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md %}) or check out the main [CECS Reimagine](https://cecs.anu.edu.au/reimagine) page for more general information about the Reimagine project.
+Alternately, if you want to know the "big picture vision" stuff _behind_ this project, then that's [here]({{site.baseurl}}{% link _posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md %}).
+Finally, you can check out the main [CECS Reimagine](https://cecs.anu.edu.au/reimagine) page for more general information about the Reimagine project.

+Or you could save yourself 4000+ words of reading and just watch a 2min video 😉:

+{% include youtube.html id="Sv4Y-UPqML8" %}

 {% include toc.html %}